 - (e) Each of the provisions in these Terms and Conditions is separate and can be enforced independently of the others.
-Accordingly, if any court or body or authority of competent jurisdiction finds any particular provision to be illegal, unlawful, void or unenforceable, this will not affect the remainder of the provisions, which will continue in full force and effect. - of or in connection with it will be governed by English law.
+Accordingly, if any court or body or authority of competent jurisdiction finds any particular provision to be illegal, unlawful, void or unenforceable, this will not affect the remainder of the provisions, which will continue in full force and effect. - (f) The contract between you and Central and any non-contractual obligations arising out of or in connection with it will be governed by English law.
 You and we both agree that the courts of England and Wales will have non-exclusive jurisdiction to determine any dispute between you and Central.
-However, if you are a resident of Northern Ireland you may also bring proceedings in Northern Ireland, and if you are a resident of Scotland, you may also bring proceedings in Scotland. - (g) In the event that you need to contact Central, please send your communication in writing to the relevant Head of Department.
-If you are unsure where to send your communication, please send it to the Academic Registrar and Director of Academic Services at academic.registrar@cssd.ac.uk. - (h) If Central needs to contact you in writing, such communication will be sent to the last contact address provided by you.
+However, if you are a resident of Northern Ireland you may also bring proceedings in Northern Ireland, and if you are a resident of Scotland, you may also bring proceedings in Scotland. - (g) In the event that you need to contact Central, please send your communication in writing to the relevant office or staff member.
+If you are unsure where to send your communication, please send it to enquiries@cssd.ac.uk.. - (h) If Central needs to contact you in writing, such communication will be sent to the last contact address provided by you.
 It is your responsibility to ensure that the contact address that Central holds for you is a correct and current one.

-Approved by the Board of Governors on the 19th October 2020.
+Approved by the Board of Governors on the 18 July 2022.